Bayurzx/udacity-project4/steps.md

 - Create an Application Insights resource.
 It will automatically create a Log Analytics workspace in addition.

 - Enable Application Insights monitoring for the VM Scale Set.
 Make sure to choose the same Log Analytics workspace that you've created in the step above.
 The Insights deployment will take 10-15 minutes.
+  - Simply search vmss and scroll down by the left to click insight
+  - Click enable and select the log analytics resource you just created

 - To collect the Logs and Telemetry data, add the reference Application Insights to main.py and specify the instrumentation key.
 You will need to provide details about the Logging, Metrics, Tracing, and Requests.
 In addition, add custom event telemetry when 'Dogs' is clicked and when 'Cats' is clicked.
 Refer to the TODO comments in the main.py file for more details.